A deep convolutional neural network that is invariant to time rescaling: Discussion

-Although both the TCN and SITHCon learned well at a particular training scale, the TCN did not generalize nearly as well to unseen scales.
-This is to be expected; the first layer of the TCN is translation-covariant rather than scale-covariant.
-The strategy employed in SITHCon would work for any network that can give rise to both logarithmically-compressed temporal basis functions \emph{and} that retains indices of the basis functions in an organized way to enable invariance.
-An RNN could, in principle, satisfy the first condition under very specialized circumstances---one can certainly write the set of linear filters in Eqs. \ref{eq:conveqs} and \ref{eq:geometric} as a recurrent network {[}18{]}---resulting in a scale-covariant RNN.
-However, it is not at all obvious how to ensure that the RNN would reach that state after training without introducing constraints very similar to the SITH memory.
-Moreover, even if an RNN met the first condition, it would not be clear how to access the indices of the temporal basis functions in order to make the network scale-invariant.
-An alternative approach to construct scale-invariant networks is to dynamically detect the scale at test and compensate by speeding or slowing the input to the network.
-This leads to a number of engineering problems, perhaps the most serious of which is that in real world problems the input may contain different objects at different scales (e.g., a network trained to detect speech is presented with two voices speaking at once and one is fast and the other is slow).
-Because the SITH memory is linear, different objects in the world at different speeds would be scaled appropriately, at least up to the max pool operation.
+The strategy employed in SITHCon would work for any network with logarithmically-compressed temporal basis functions and retains indices of the basis functions in an organized way to enable invariance \cite{LindFage96, deVrPrin92}.
+It should be noted that general RNNs are extremely ill-suited for this purpose.
+It is possible to write the set of linear filters in Eqs.~\ref{eq:geometric}~and~\ref{eq:conveqs} as a recurrent network \cite{Liu.Howard.2019}---resulting in a scale-covariant RNN.
+However, it is not at all obvious how to ensure that the RNN would reach that state after training without introducing constraints very similar to SITH.
+Moreover, even if an RNN generated a set of temporal basis functions, it would not be clear how to access the indices of the temporal basis functions in order to make the memory scale-invariant.

+In this study, we computed \(\ftilde_t\) by directly convolving the input signal with \(\phi\), which requires retaining the entire signal \(f_t(\tau)\) at each moment in time.
+Insofar as \(\ftilde_t\) samples the signal at geometrically-spaced points (Eq.~\ref{eq:geometric}), one could save memory if it were possible to update \(\ftilde_t\) without retaining each \(f_t\).
+One possibility is to compute an estimate of the real Laplace transform of \(f_t\), \(F_t(s_n)\) with \(s_n=k/\taustar_n\).
+Each of these nodes in \(F_(s_n)\) can be updated using only the value of \(f\) at that moment and the node's previous state.
+One can estimate \(\ftilde_t\) by using the Post approximation to the inverse Laplace transform, which requires taking the \(k\)th derivative with respect to \(s\).
+In practice, the Post approximation becomes numerically unstable for high values of \(k\).
+A related approach is to construct \(\ftilde_t\) from the \(F_t(s_n)\) using a cascade of convolutions of \(F(s_n)\) values \cite{Lindeberg.2016}.
+The gamma network offers another solution \cite{deVrPrin92}.